Brink-Software/AksWorkshop/labs/lab5-networking/LAB.md

 You can read more about Kubernetes Ingress [here](https://kubernetes.io/docs/concepts/services-networking/ingress/), and you can read more about the Application Gateway Ingress Controller [here](https://azure.github.io/application-gateway-kubernetes-ingress/)

-Cool let's clean up and move on to the next Lab.
+Let's clean up and move on to the next Lab.

 ```powershell
 kubectl delete ns lab5